patwong92/wong-patrick-IS24-full-stack-competition-req97073/README.md

 # General Information

 This application displays all products from the Information Ministry Branch (IMB) product catalog.
 The user can add new products and update existing products.
-The user use the search bar to filter the products by either a developer name or a scrum master name.
+The user can use the search bar to filter products by either developer name or scrum master name.

 # Tech Stack